UKPLab/sentence-transformers/README.md

 # => (3, 384)
 ````

 And that's already it.
-We now have a numpy arrays with the embeddings, one for each text.
+We now have numpy arrays with the embeddings, one for each text.
 We can use these to compute similarities.

 ````python
 similarities = model.similarity(embeddings, embeddings)